Frequently Asked Questions About Asbestos Litigation

 It is generally medically accepted that asbestos can cause various types of lung disease, including pleural changes, with or without impairment, and asbestosis, which is fibrosis or scarring of the lungs, also with or without impairment.
 Also associated with asbestos exposure are certain cancers of the lung, and a very rare cancer of the lining of the lung, or lining of the stomach, called mesothelioma.
 In certain limited circumstances, there has been an association between asbestos exposure and other cancers of the digestive tract, such as esophageal, laryngeal, kidney, stomach, and colon-rectum cancers.

 What is a latency period?

-The time between an exposure to asbestos and the development of disease is called the latency period.
-The average latency period for asbestos related disease is typically ten to twenty years from the first exposure, although in some, more rare instances, diseases may develop in shorter or longer time frames.
+The time between exposure to asbestos and disease development is called the latency period.
+The average latency period for the asbestos-related disease is typically ten to twenty years from the first exposure.
+However, in some, more rare instances, diseases may develop in shorter or longer time frames.

-An essential element in your case is to determine and prove which asbestos companies’ products caused exposure to you.
+An essential element in your case is determining and proving which asbestos companies’ products caused exposure to you.
 This is an important aspect of the claim.

 This is the traditional legal remedy which is the filing of a lawsuit against certain companies.
-A lawsuit must be filed within a certain period of time as permitted by a Statute of Limitations.
-This time period varies from state to state.
-Filing a lawsuit requires preparation of a case for trial including depositions and interrogatories (questions answered under oath).
+A lawsuit must be filed within a certain time as permitted by a Statute of Limitations.
+This time varies from state to state.
+Filing a lawsuit requires the preparation of a case for trial, including depositions and interrogatories (questions answered under oath).
 Settlements may occur during the prosecution of the case.
-Certain defendants may settle the case prior to trial or during a trial.
+Certain defendants may settle the case before trial or during a trial.